dotarj/protobuf-net-data/README.md

 #### Will protobuf-net v1 be supported?
 No. Only protobuf-net v2 is supported right now, and it is unlikely any effort will be spent back-porting it to v1 (if indeed it is even possible with v1).

+### What about backwards compatiblity?
+This library is backwards compatible with itself (old versions can deserialize binary blobs produced from later versions and vice versa).
+The only change to the binary serialization format is that prior to version 2.0.4.480, empty arrays were serialized as null.
+This behaviour is not a breaking change, but will produce different output.
+The old behaviour can be restored in the current version by setting the SerializeEmptyArraysAsNull option to true.

 #### How can I mock/stub out the DataSerializer class in my unit tests?
 All its methods are static.
 You can use IDataSerializerEngine/DataSerializerEngine for testing and dependency injection - it has all the same methods as DataSerializer (new in [2.0.2.480](https://nuget.org/packages/protobuf-net-data/2.0.2.480)).
 Alternatively, both the lower-level classes, ProtoDataReader and ProtoDataWriter, have interfaces and can be mocked out as well.